sailathatammana/TodoList/README.md

 # TodoList #
 It is a console based Java program to create and maintain personal task list.
-More information on how to run the application can be found at the [UserManual](https://github.com/sailathatammana/TodoList-IP/blob/main/Usermanual.md).
+The user could create tasks, maintain, update and remove them.
+The features of the application are explained below.

 ## A brief overview of Application ##